Ex-USC gynecologist charged in sex assaults of 16 patients

 He was arrested and charged with 29 felonies, including 18 counts of sexual penetration and 11 counts of sexual battery by fraud.
 Prosecutors recommend bail of about $2 million; arraignment has not been scheduled.

 The charges allege that Tyndall committed unlawful sexual touching and penetration for his own arousal.
-Victims were unaware of what was going on because he fraudulently said it served a professional purpose, the criminal complaint states.
+Victims were unaware of what was going on because he fraudulently led them to believe it served a professional purpose, the criminal complaint states.

 Prosecutors said police had presented reports on 134 alleged crimes and the investigation was continuing.